maxblumenschein/mdtoanything/README.md

 # Setup

+## Latex Template File

+Copy the desired template files to the ``/templates`` folder inside the Pandoc user data directory.
+On *nix and macOS systems this will most likely be: ``$HOME/.pandoc``.
+On Windows the default user data directory likely is ``$HOME\AppData\Roaming\pandoc``.
+You can find the user data directory on your system by looking at the output of ``pandoc --version``.

 ## User Defined Variables

 The Latex template files use variables to insert recurring information like author name or adress.
-By default the variables are defined by ``user_variables_definition.tex`` inside your input directory (Markdown file).
+By default the variables are defined by ``user_variables_definition.tex`` inside the Pandoc ``/templates`` folder.

 Change the corresponding variables to your individual data: